glasswall-sre/victoria_rebuilder/README.md

 #### Copy an an environment

-Copy is defined as building an environment based off the state of the other environment.
+Copy is defined as building an environment based off the state of an other environment.

 ```
 python destroyer copy qa pent perf